logo

 Wicked

 The Blue Man Group also performs in NYC (in an 'off-Broadway' theater).
+If you haven't seen them in other cities before, they are worth a watch.

 I recommend getting tickets well advance for Broadway shows, although it is sometimes possible to get day-of tickets to some shows.
 Last minute discounted tickets may also be possible.